Neuxs0/Neuxs-App-Launcher/README.md

 # Why is it on github?

 The official downloads are on [website not up yet] and here you can see the source code.

+#when will it be done?

+Im current working on it as a side project and if i havent updated it in a while it's because ive been working on other things.
+So it's going to be a while untill it reaches beta/full release